Jack Buchanan: Early years

 Buchanan was born on 2 April 1890 in Helensburgh, near Glasgow, the son of Walter John Buchanan, a prosperous auctioneer, and his wife, Patricia McWatt.
 He was intended for Edinburgh's leading private school, Fettes College, but his father's sudden death in 1902 left the family in reduced circumstances, and he was educated at a state school, the Glasgow Academy.

-After a brief attempt to follow his father's profession once he left school, he appeared a music hall comedian under the name of Chump Buchanan, making a disastrous début in 1911: he later recalled that he must have set "a world record in getting the bird" twenty-four times in his first week.
+After a brief attempt to follow his father's profession once he left school, he appeared as a music hall comedian under the name of Chump Buchanan, making a disastrous début in 1911: he later recalled that he must have set "a world record in getting the bird" twenty-four times in his first week.
 After that he decided to pursue a career in London.

 Buchanan made his West End début on 7 September 1912 at the Apollo Theatre, as M. Deschamps, the French dancing master, in a comic opera, The Grass Widows.
 He was billed in advance as "Mr W. Buchanan", but by the first night he had opted to appear as Jack Buchanan.
 His role was a minor one, but he attracted mild praise from the theatrical papers The Era and The Stage.
 The piece ran for only six weeks, after which Buchanan had only one brief engagement until April 1913, when he joined the chorus of a new revue, All the Winners at the Empire, Leicester Square as understudy to two of the principals.
 During this time he supplemented his income working as an extra in silent films.
 When the show closed after two months he was out of work for several months before securing a dancing role in a pantomime in Birmingham and then a principal part in a West End revue, A Mixed Grill, which opened in March 1914.